Are you craving a calm, non-commercial holiday that helps you to reflect on past accomplishments and prepare for a better future?

 Who created Kwanzaa?

 Maulana Karenga, a Black professor and chair of the department of African American Studies at California State University, Long Beach, created Kwanzaa.
-He wanted to create a positive holiday for Black people after the devastating Watts Uprising in 1965 in California.
+He wanted to create a positive holiday for Black people after California’s devastating Watts Uprising in 1965.

 I hear the number seven is important in Kwanzaa celebrations.
 Why is that?